Some posts contain compensated links. Please read this disclaimer for more info.

-If you stick to cars, motorbikes, and trains, you’re getting around quickly, but you miss the micro details that can only be discovered by foot!
+If you stick to cars, motorbikes, and trains, you’re getting around quickly, but you miss the micro-details that can only be discovered by foot!

-Look to one side, and you’ll see the imposing Dinaric Alps, look to the other side, and you’ll see hills and rolling greenery.
+Look to one side, and you’ll see the imposing Dinaric Alps.
+Look to the other side, and you’ll see hills and rolling greenery.
 History is at every corner, museums beg to be explored, and the culture of the place drips from every building.

 The Sarajevo Grand Walking Tour

-Sarajevo Walking Tour, Including Museums and Cable Car Ride
+Sarajevo Walking Tour, Including Museums And Cable Car Ride

 This particular tour is three hours long and can be done in either English or German.
-As with our first option, the tour will take you around the various important sights in the city, and your guide will give you valuable information on the history and importance of what you’re seeing.
+As with our first option, the tour will take you around the various important sights in the city, while your guide will give you valuable information on the history and importance of what you’re seeing.